 Despite many misconceptions that coffee is a legume, it is grown and harvested from coffee plants.
-The seeds of the Coffea plant are what we know as coffee beans.
+The seeds of the Coffea plant are what I know as coffee beans.
 Two major tree species produce coffee, namely Coffea Arabica and Coffea Robusta.
 Coffee derived from each type of tree will have its own individual intensity levels.

 Chocolate comes from the cacao tree.
 Cocoa beans are in pods and are very bitter.
 The cocoa tree grows in the rainforests of Africa and South America.
 The tree’s fruit, or pods, contains coffee-like seeds called cocoa beans.
 These bitter seeds are made into chocolate by a two-step process, starting with fermentation and drying, then grinding and mixing with ingredients like milk and sugar to create sweeter chocolates!

 The Difference Between Coffee Beans and Cocoa Beans

 Coffee and cocoa beans are both seeds of tropical trees.
 They are dried, roasted, and then processed to make the finished product.
 However, there are some differences between them.
 Let’s take a closer look:

 A cup of coffee has between two and five calories.
 When you add a medium amount of sugar and cream to this cup of coffee, the calories rise to between 100 and 200 calories.

 Coffee has a more bitter taste than cocoa because it contains more caffeine, a stimulant.
 On the other hand, chocolate has less caffeine than coffee and can also be very bitter depending on how humans process it before being eaten or used in cooking or baking recipes.